The Trauma We Carry

 Youth in Alabama’s juvenile justice system face some of the highest rates of exposure to Adverse Childhood Experiences (ACEs) in the nation.
 These include abuse, neglect, household dysfunction, and exposure to violence.
 Research shows that 77% of incarcerated individuals have experienced at least one ACE—compared to 61% of the general population—placing them at significantly higher risk for justice system involvement.

 Despite these findings, trauma screening and trauma-informed care are not systematically implemented at juvenile justice intake.
-This shows a need for state policy changes to integrate trauma-informed practices throughout Alabama’s juvenile justice system, from arrest to reentry.
+Unfortunately, we know that juvenile detention results in higher adult incarceration rates, meaning that there is a pipeline from the youth system to the adult system.
+In addition, research has shown that adult prison populations disproportionately include individuals who had various traumatic experiences during their childhood and adolescence.
+This shows a need for state policy changes to integrate trauma-informed practices throughout Alabama’s juvenile and adult justice systems, from arrest to reentry.